Advice

 • All of the above considerations for technical routes;

-• shoes with toe bumpers to protect you from injuries such as hiker’s black toenail;
+• toe bumpers to protect you from injuries such as hiker’s black toenail;

 • thicker outsoles and instep protection (hawthorn will punch a hole through a soft instep and into your foot, which is a somewhat unpleasant experience)